Dane County following medical experts in COVID-19 response

 Emergency management not only coordinates response but has been working with communities as a bridge to the federal government to help obtain personal protection equipment and emergency funds.

-The Public Health Department, a joint department with Dane County and the City of Madison, has also provided response and guidance.
+The Public Health Department, a joint department with Dane County and city of Madison, has also provided response and guidance.

 “They’re really where we begin when we look at decisions we make regarding our response,” Parisi said.
 “We want everything we’re doing based on the most up-to-the-minute scientific data.”